List of Dublin bridges and tunnels

 This article lists the bridges and tunnels in Dublin and the Greater Dublin Area in Ireland.
 The bridges are ordered sequentially upstream, from mouth to source.
 For lists that are not in table format, alternative or historical names are in curved brackets (parentheses) and traversing roads or rails are in square brackets.

 Bridges over the Liffey

-Bridges over the River Liffey in Greater Dublin, from east to west.
+Bridges over the River Liffey in Greater Dublin, from mouth to source (east to west).

-Bridges over the River Liffey outside Greater Dublin, from east to west.
+Bridges over the River Liffey outside Greater Dublin, from Lucan Bridge upriver to its source in the Wicklow Mountains: